 The first thing you'll need to do is tell your employer what happened and see a doctor.

-If your PTSD came from one specific incident, you’ll have one year to file your claim.
-First responders dealing with trauma built up over time have two years from the time their doctor connects their PTSD to a work-related event.
+If your PTSD stems from one specific incident, you'll have one year to file your claim.
+First responders dealing with cumulative trauma have two years from when their doctor provides written notice connecting PTSD to work.

 It's a good idea to take action sooner rather than later — the longer you wait, the harder it will get to prove your case.